The Anglo-Saxon Tribal Kingdoms- The Heptarchy

 In the seventh century, a King of East Anglia received a magnificent burial at Sutton Hoo.
 Buried deep beneath a huge grassy mound lay the ghost of a twenty seven metre long ship.
 At its centre was a ruined burial chamber, constructed with a pitched roof and hung with textiles in which weapons, armour, a warrior's helmet, gold coins and gold and garnet fittings, silver vessels and silver-mounted drinking horns and cups, symbols of power and authority, and clothes, piled in heaps, ranging from fine linen overshirts to shaggy woollen cloaks and caps trimmed with fur.

 The burial also contained a leather purse with a jewelled lid.
-The burial was excavated by archaeologists in 1939.
-The absence of bones has led archaeologists to identify the monument as a cenotaph, or memorial.
-Scholars have long pointed to the parallels between the Sutton Hoo burial and the descriptions of funerary practices in the poem Beowulf.
+The burial was excavated by archaeologists just prior to the Second World War in 1939.
+The absence of bones at first led archaeologists to identify the monument as a cenotaph, or memorial, however it is now thought that the body has not survived as the soil was too acid.
+Scholars have long pointed to the parallels between the Sutton Hoo Ship burial and the descriptions of funerary practices in the poem Beowulf.

 The Kings of East Anglia are believed to have lived at Rendlesham, a short distance from from Sutton Hoo (4 miles).
 Some of the coins in the ship burial were minted in AD 625, revealing the king in question must have died post that date.
-Redwald, King of East Anglia died between 617 and 631, it has been argued that Redwald must be the man buried at Sutton Hoo.
+Redwald, King of East Anglia died between 617 and 631, it has been argued that Redwald was most probably the man buried at Sutton Hoo.

 Kingdom of Northumbria (North Angles)